Design Systems

 Design Brief

-When working out how to best translate the photos from my digital screen to the mesh, I wanted to find the best way to keep the details of the nature scenes while making the printing process as simple as possible.
-First, I edited the photos in Photoshop to create flat threshold designs.
-Then, I realized that if I were to place a color behind the translation of my photos, I would be able to capture more of the details in the design.
+When translating the photos from my screen to the mesh, the best way to keep the details of the nature scenes and make the printing process as simple as possible I transformed them.
+First, I edited them in Photoshop to create flat threshold designs.
+Then, I placed a color block behind the thresholds to capture more of the details in the scenes.

-When screen printing my work, I used two screens.
-The first screen I used to print was the solid pink background in the images above and below.
+When printing my work, I used two screens.
+The first screen I used to print was the solid pink background.
 After flooding the screen and pushing the ink through the mesh onto each substrate, I placed the flash heater over the work to quickly dry the first pink layer.
-Following the heater, I would flood my second screen, which possessed the threshold layer, with green ink I had mixed using a squeegee, then print the second layer of my design.
+Following the heater, I would flood my second screen, which possessed the threshold layer, with green ink using a squeegee, then print the second layer of my design.

 Process